 How We Determine Long-Term Equity Incentives.
-The Compensation Committee determined 2015 grant levels by first reviewing competitive market pay levels and trends provided by the independent compensation consultants, historical grant levels, and the recommendations of our CEO for grants to senior executives.
-The Compensation Committee then approved the number of stock options and RSUs to be granted to the CEO and to other senior executives (including the other named executive officers).
-The Compensation Committee delegated the authority for the determination and allocation of certain grants under our long-term incentive plan to the CEO, subject to established grant limits and the Compensation Committee's review.
+The Compensation Committee determined 2016 approved target grant levels by first reviewing competitive market pay levels and trends provided by its independent consultant, historical grant levels, and the recommendations of our CEO for grants to senior executives other than his own.
+The Compensation Committee then approved the number of PSs and RSUs to be granted to our named executive officers and other senior executives.
+The Compensation Committee delegated the authority for the determination and allocation of certain grants below our named executive officers to the CEO, subject to established grant limits and the Compensation Committee's review.

-The Compensation Committee also considered the resulting total direct compensation of our named executive officers relative to the median levels of total direct compensation of our peer groups or local market data, subject to any modifications the Compensation Committee believed are necessary, based on individual performance, industry conditions and other criteria as discussed in "Compensation Philosophy and Overview" above.
+The Compensation Committee also considered the total direct compensation of our named executive officers relative to the median levels of total direct compensation of our peer groups or local market data, subject to any modifications the Compensation Committee believed appropriate based on individual performance, industry conditions, and other criteria as discussed in the "Compensation Philosophy" above.